mouadhx04/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 All your files should end with a new line

-The first line of all your files should be exactly #!/usr/bin/python3
+The first line of all your files should be be exactly #!/usr/bin/python3

 A README.md file, at the root of the folder of the project, is mandatory